Michael Tucci: Career

 Tucci is best known for playing the T-Birds member Sonny LaTierri in the 1978 film version of the musical Grease.
 He portrayed law student Gerald Golden in the TV series The Paper Chase from 1983 to 1986.
 He then played best friend Pete Schumaker on It's Garry Shandling's Show (1986–1990).
 He also spent more than three years touring with companies of the musical Chicago, performing as Amos, Roxy Hart's husband.
-He also performed as the Green Apple in the play "Destination" by Uta Hagen.
-He was also in numerous productions on Broadway.
+Additionally, he performed as the Green Apple in the play "Destination" by Uta Hagen.
+He was in numerous productions on Broadway.

-On television, he also played Mark Sloan's friend and hospital administrator Norman Briggs for the first four seasons of Diagnosis: Murder.
+On television, he played Mark Sloan's friend and hospital administrator Norman Briggs for the first four seasons of Diagnosis: Murder.
 He played the father of Melissa McCarthy's character in The Heat (2013).

 Tucci was also a teacher and theatre coach at St. Francis High School in La Cañada Flintridge, California.
 In 2014 he directed the school's rendition of We're the Millers starring American Croatian comedians George Dulcich and Stanko Zovak.